Medicare Site-Neutral Payment Issue

 The Centers for Medicare & Medicaid Services (CMS) is continuing to expand site-neutral payment rules, particularly for services delivered at off-campus hospital outpatient departments.
 Today, Medicare often pays more for the same outpatient service depending on where it’s delivered.
 A clinic visit, imaging scan, or drug infusion provided in a hospital outpatient department can cost significantly more than when delivered in a physician’s office—even if the care itself is identical.

 Current site-neutral policies come from CMS regulation (OPPS rules) and had not faced any major legislative overhaul since 2019.
-Starting January 1, 2026, CMS will apply site-neutral payment rates (approximately 40% of the outpatient prospective payment system (OPPS) rate, akin to the Medicare Physician Fee Schedule rate) to drug administration services — including chemotherapy — when furnished in off-campus provider-based departments(PBDs) that were previously “excepted.”
+Effective January 1, 2026, CMS will apply site-neutral payment rates (approximately 40% of the outpatient prospective payment system (OPPS) rate, akin to the Medicare Physician Fee Schedule rate) to drug administration services — including chemotherapy — when furnished in off-campus provider-based departments(PBDs) that were previously “excepted.”

 While CMS can make limited changes on its own, larger site-neutral reforms would require congressional action—and lawmakers are actively debating how far to go.
 Expect further changes.
 Proposals under discussion in Congress would further expand site-neutral payments, including all grandfathered off-campus services and potentially on-campus services, but those are not law yet.